jhchabran/mangopay-ruby-sdk/README.md

 ## Usage

-The gem implements the following ressources:
+The gem implements the following resources:
 - Beneficiary
 - Card
 - Contribution